vuesence/release-timeline/README.md

 ## Contributors

-🚀 If you have any ideas for development of optimization of `vue-final-modal`, feel free to open [issues](https://github.com/vuesence/release-timeline/issues) or [pull requests](https://github.com/vuesence/release-timeline/pulls).
+🚀 If you have any ideas for development of optimization of `release-timeline`, feel free to open [issues](https://github.com/vuesence/release-timeline/issues) or [pull requests](https://github.com/vuesence/release-timeline/pulls).